By: Ciopages Staff Writer

-The business requirements gathering methods are dime a dozen and there is no universal answer to what is right.
+The business requirements gathering methods are a dime a dozen, and there is no universal answer to what is right.
 It is par for the course, and different strokes for different folks.
 It depends on the SDLC methodology, the type of project, the level of complexity, whether it is buying or building, and other issues.
 A business requirement is the comprehensive detail of business activity and interactions.
-These details are important for the fulfillment of the IT enablement of business functionality.
-Business requirements gathering is a very important and integral part of building an optimal solution.
+These features are necessary for the fulfillment of the IT enablement of business functionality.
+Business requirements gathering is a significant and integral part of building an optimal solution.
 The appropriate business requirements gathering methods depends on the project you are working.

 Let’s look at some of the well-known business requirements gathering methods.

-Brainstorming is an easy way to gather requirements.
+Brainstorming is a simple way to gather requirements.
 Subject matter experts gather in a room with project team members and start brainstorming about ideas – good, bad or indifferent.
 While this works for greenfield product development, the efficacy for other types of projects is questionable.
 There are several brainstorming techniques.

 Questionnaires is another possible way to gather requirements.
-They are great for gathering requirements from hundreds of people in short period of time.
-You must make sure the questions are structured properly.
-It is good to use open-ended questions.
+They are ideal for gathering requirements from hundreds of people in a compressed period.
+You must make sure the questions are structured correctly.
+Using open-ended questions is good.

 One of the business requirements methods is having facilitated sessions.
 In this, you gather a group of people for a common purpose.
 This technique is best for gathering requirements that are common.
 By conducting workshops or conferences, you can gather requirement faster.

 Another good technique is Joint Application Development.
 These are just like the facilitated sessions but with a slight difference.
-The session is not over until the objective of the session is achieved.
+The session is not over until the objectives are met.

 Prototyping is an easy way to gather requirements.
-The project team gathers requirement and creates a clickable prototype of the product.
+The project team compiles the requirements and creates a clickable prototype of the product.
 Then the users can see the concept in action and be able to provide constructive feedback.